LinkedEarth/LeapFROGS/chapters/module3.md

 <exercise id="3" title="Measures of Association">

 The training materials can be accessed [here](https://figshare.com/ndownloader/files/46731670).
-Please read the presentation, as well as other helpful materials (e.g. [Part 2 of this book](https://figshare.com/articles/book/Data_Analysis_in_the_Earth_Environmental_Sciences/1014336)), and relevant tutorials in [R]() and [Python](http://linked.earth/PyRATES_practicums_py/notebooks/Association.html), then answer the following questions:
+Please read the presentation, as well as other helpful materials (e.g. [Part 2 of this book](https://figshare.com/articles/book/Data_Analysis_in_the_Earth_Environmental_Sciences/1014336)), and relevant [tutorial](http://linked.earth/PyRATES_practicums_py/notebooks/Association.html), then answer the following questions:

 **Questions**